 This vegan chocolate tiffin is super easy to make with just 6 ingredients.
 It’s sweet, crunchy and chocolatey, and there’s no baking involved!
 It’s always a crowd-pleaser!

-I don’t care what anyone says… In my opinion, as soon as Halloween is over, it’s acceptable to start getting excited for Christmas!
+I don’t care what anyone says… In my opinion, as soon as Halloween is over, it’s time to start getting excited for Christmas!

-I have so many exciting dessert ideas for the festive period and hope I can find the time to make them all!
+I have so many exciting dessert ideas for this festive period!
+I just hope I can find the time to make them all!

 You know, just to gently ease my way in with the festive content…

 Tiffin is a chocolate fridge cake style of dessert that requires no baking.
 Taste-wise, it’s sort of halfway between a chocolate brownie and a bar of chocolate.
-The only difference is that there is some extra crunch added to it.
+The only difference is that there is some extra crunch from the biscuits added to it.

-It was invented in Scotland in the 1900s and is made up of chocolate with lots of butter, golden syrup, cocoa powder, crushed biscuits and raisins.
+Tiffin was invented in Scotland in the 1900s and is made up of chocolate with lots of butter, golden syrup, cocoa powder, crushed biscuits and raisins.
 Dairy-free tiffin is made with vegan chocolate and vegan margarine instead of the usual ingredients.
 So simple!

 I’m also planning a white chocolate and cranberry version in the near future so keep an eye out for that.